pananton/busrpc-spec/busrpc.md

 Busrpc **structure** is an alternative term for a protobuf `message` introduced for consistency with OOP terminology.
 Structures are busrpc wire types, i.e. every busrpc network message is represented by some structure.

 **Predefined structures** are structures which have special meaning determined by this specification.
-In particular, **descriptors** are predefined structures which provide busrpc client libraries with type information about busrpc entity (service, namespace, class, or method).
+In particular, **descriptors** are predefined structures which provide busrpc client libraries with type information about busrpc entity (service, api, namespace, class, or method).
 Descriptors are usually never sent over the network - in fact, they even do not have any fields, only nested type definitions.

 Busrpc specification defines a concept of an **encodable type** - a protobuf type which can be encoded as specified in the [Type encoding](#type-encoding) section below.
 Encodable type can't be `repeated` and should be one the following:
 * [scalar](https://developers.google.com/protocol-buffers/docs/proto3#scalar) type except for floating-point types `float` and `double`